 Being a geek is all about the little details, and when basking in the joyous rays of youth there are some things which at times move from annoyance to flat out obsession…and the one thing that really stuck in my craw when I was at the greasy blossom of my teenage years was Final Fight on the Commodore Amiga!

-As the years pass the iron of time is expected to free the shirt of life from such silly wrinkles like this as the sensible population embrace maturity, responsibility and adulthood.
+As the years pass, the iron of time is expected to free the shirt of life from such silly wrinkles like this.
+The sensible population embrace maturity, responsibility and adulthood.

 Enter U.S. Gold, a dubious games publishing house who were famous for snapping up arcade licences and producing poorly made ports for the home computers.
 They had the task of bringing Final Fight to what was arguably the most popular home computer of the time, the Commodore Amiga.

 I openly admit to having a little bit of an obsession with Final Fight and even more so with the Amiga port.

 I first came across the arcade game in 1990 whilst trawling the Golden Mile in Blackpool when I was on the annual pilgrimage with the family.
 I was a big beat ’em up fan anyway but going from games like Double Dragon and Vigilante to this well……it blew my socks off!
 Plus it guzzled at least £30 of my hard saved up holiday money (I’m serious!).
 In those days that was about half a years worth of hard car washing, but the game was totally worth it and I can still recall seeing Guy’s attack combo for the first time and the subsequent sound of my jaw hitting the floor.
 Nothing since has had the same ‘first play’ impact on me as Final Fight and so it has a very special place in my gaming heart.